Greenpoint Daycare Waitlist 2026: Timing, Strategy, and What to Ask

 If you are trying to pick between a city 3-K site and a private program, you need to time two different processes in parallel.
 The city cycle is fixed.
 The private waitlists run year-round.

-What actually happens on a Greenpoint waitlist (inside view)
+What happens on a Greenpoint waitlist (inside view)

 Waitlists are not queues.
 They are pools.
 When a program has openings to fill, the director reviews the waitlist and makes offers based on factors that are rarely public: